specialprocedures/igdr.ch/content/posts/cop.md

 {{< responsive-iframe src="/charts/cop/climate_ts_mobile.html" width="636" height="600" >}}
 </div>

-The Glasgow COP was a breakthrough in climate reporting, and remains the most reported-on event in the last decade.
+The Glasgow COP was a breakthrough in terms of climate coverage, and remains the most reported-on climate event in the last decade.

-The 2021 conference also had a substantial and sustained impact on reporting, with average daily climate coverage more than doubling, increasing by 124% in the years following Glasgow.
+The 2021 conference also had a substantial and sustained impact on reporting, with average daily coverage more than doubling, increasing by 124% in the years following Glasgow.

-# Contraction
+## Contraction in coverage
 The last two years, however, have seen growth in climate coverage stall and then contract, with the number of articles in major outlets falling over 22% between 2024 and 2025, the largest decline since the pandemic.

 <div class="responsive-chart-desktop">